front-end-foundations/7-ajax-11ty/readme.md

 <p>Welcome to my site.</p>
 ```

-Note: we use front matter to pass data to the template.
+Let use front matter in our other documents.

-And in `about.md`:
+In `about.md`:

 ```html
 ---